SalamaAlmheiri/introToIM/finalProject/journal.md

 **Concept:**
 - My idea is to create a maze game that will appear on the processing canvas and can be controlled by interacting with the arduino.
 - The maze design will be inspired by the movie "My Neighbour Totoro".
-Where there i a scene where the little girl goes wondering into the forest to find the creature totoro sleeping.
-I was going to make the girl the character that moves in the maze but drawing her would be hard so i decided to draw another more simple character.
+Where there is a scene where the little girl goes wondering into the forest to find the creature totoro sleeping.
+I was going to make the girl the character that moves in the maze but drawing her would be hard so i decided to draw another more simple character (which is another creature that the girl follows into the forest).